R3dleh/R3dleh/README.md

 - 👋 Hi, I’m @R3dleh
-- 👀 I’m interested in ...
+- 👀 I’m interested in progress in programming
 - 🌱 I’m currently learning C and PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Discord: RedMaster#3651